Site Map

 Once you are unconscious, the heart surgeon will make an 8 to 10-inch (20.5 to 25.5 cm) surgical cut in the middle of your chest.
 Your breastbone will be separated to create an opening.
 This allows your surgeon to see your heart and aorta, the main blood vessel leading from the heart to the rest of your body.

-Most people who have coronary bypass surgery are connected to a heart-lung bypass machine or bypass pump.
+Most people who have heart bypass surgery are connected to a heart-lung bypass machine or bypass pump.

 Another type of bypass surgery does not use the heart-lung bypass machine.
 The procedure is done while your heart is still beating.
 This is called off-pump coronary artery bypass, or OPCAB.